 You will need

-- Fabric – use decorator fabric or cotton quilting fabrics
+- Fabric – Use decorator fabric or cotton quilting fabrics suitable for a pillow cover.
+Weight should be medium.

-- Piping - you can use store-bought or make your own piping
+- Pillow Piping - You can use store-bought or make your own piping.
+Bias strips can be made into piping by adding cord.

 Cushion Cover with Piping Sizing

 Start by measuring your pillow insert’s dimensions.
-Measure around the curve of the pillow.
+Measure around the curve of the pillow cover.
+Cut your fabric with the following dimensions:

-FRONT – Cut 1 piece of fabric this size
+FRONT – Cut 1 piece of cushion fabric this size

 - HEIGHT – Add 1 inch to the height of your pillow for the seam allowance.